June 23, 2018

 Little did I know then that I would walk out a different candidate for residency than when I had first walked in.

 Scores of interviews at residency programs followed afterwards, many accommodating my travel schedule.
 I would learn from my experience with Dr. Salifu by no longer apologizing for my academic record.
 I instead doubled down, shot for the moon, and intersected travel with medicine: You can teach any medical student clinical skill and knowledge, but not attitude and humility.
-I made a case for travel and how it helped develop cultural competency and empathy; my subpar test-taking abilities could never teach me that.
+I made a case for travel and how it helped develop cultural competence and empathy; my subpar test-taking abilities could never teach me that.
 I stuck to my guns and told the truth.

 When Match Day came a few weeks later, I opened up the envelope to find that I matched into one of the top Emergency Medicine residency programs in the country. wtf.